 July was for spectacular views in Obudu and Agbokim waterfalls.
 My sister and I also visited Calabar, where we had a wonderful time connecting with family and new friends.
 I also have a detailed breakdown of the trip and a review of the services we used.

 In August, we teamed up with Travelstart Nigeria for a trip to Abuja.
 While we were there, we took a detour to the very beautiful Kajuru Castle in Kaduna.
 We also used the train service from Abuja to Kaduna in order to get there.
-We packed in many new experiences in this short trip and I’m just happy I got to spend some quality time with the best travel buddies!
+We packed in many new experiences on this short trip and I’m just happy I got to spend some quality time with the best travel buddies!

 I ended September and began October with a trip to Kwara State by Unravelling Nigeria and Jansport Nigeria.
 This trip had us chasing the highest waterfall in West Africa and visiting the first museum in Nigeria.
-We also got to visit Dada Pottery and got a first hand tutorial of the making of clay pots.
+We also got to visit Dada Pottery and got a first-hand tutorial of the making of clay pots.

-November and December were work intensive months.
+November and December were work-intensive months.
 I spent my weekends at work and it paid off when I finally got my pen.
 I am also doing an excerpt reading for my book ‘Beyond the Beautiful Sea’ which got shortlisted for the Saraba Manuscript Prize.
-The event is on Saturday 23rd December, 3-5pm at 16 by 16—Flat 16, 16 Kofo Abayomi St., Victoria Island, Lagos.
+The event is on Saturday 23rd December, 3-5 pm at 16 by 16—Flat 16, 16 Kofo Abayomi St., Victoria Island, Lagos.
 Feel free to stop by 🙂

 This year was certainly filled with lots of exciting adventures.
-I am happy to have been able to share this journey with everyone of you and I am grateful for all your support, emails, comments and feedback.
+I am happy to have been able to share this journey with every one of you and I am grateful for all your support, emails, comments and feedback.

 PS: The articles below explain how I am able to travel with respect to time and money.